“Go, therefore, and make disciples of all nations,

 GODPARENTS: A godparent’s primary role is to model what it means to live as a Catholic Christian.
 Parents are asked to identify godparents (one male and one female) for the child to be Baptized.
 At Least one of the two godparents must be a practicing, fully initiated Catholic (Having received the Sacraments of Baptism, First Communion, & Confirmation).
 A non-Catholic Christian of another denomination is known as a Christian witness, and is permitted to stand with the Catholic godparent.
 Godparents and Christian witnesses must be at least 16 years of age.

-DATES/TIMES FOR BAPTISM: The Sacrament of Baptism is usually celebrated on Sundays after the 10:30 Mass in Church.
-It has been a custom of the Catholic Church not to celebrate Baptisms during the season of Lent, unless there is an extenuating circumstance.
-If necessary, please consult one of the parish priests.
+DATES/TIMES FOR BAPTISM: The Sacrament of Baptism is usually celebrated on Saturdays and Sundays after Mass in Church.
+Baptisms can also be celebrated at a mutually agreed upon time and date with the parish priests/deacons.
+The Parish Office Manager and the Parish Priests will help you schedule the Baptism.
+(It is a custom of the Catholic Church not to celebrate Baptisms during the season of Lent, unless there is an extenuating circumstance.)

 For School-Age Children: Rite of Christian Initiation for Children (RCIC)